maxxiimo/the-front-end-manifesto/Images.md

       - javascripts
       - stylesheets

-Everything has a place to go, and easily find later. as sites grow your image folders can get out of hand so start with an organization plan in mind.
+Everything has a place to go, and easily find later.
+As sites grow your image folders can get out of hand so start with an organization plan in mind.
+In fact I would just add these folders right off the bat.

 ### Choosing an Image Format